 Rural Issues

-The NREDA Rural Issues Committee is responsible for monitoring federal legislation that may have an impact on economic development in rural America.
+The NREDA Rural Issues Committee is responsible for monitoring the federal legislation that may have an impact on economic development in rural America.
 The Committee will keep the Board apprised of this legislation.
-This monitoring will include developing and maintaining relationships with the legislative staffs of affiliated organizations such as NTCA, NRTC, NRECA, NADO and CFC.
+This monitoring will include developing and maintaining relationships with the legislative staff of affiliated organizations such as NTCA, NRTC, NRECA, NADO and CFC.

 The NREDA Rural Issues Committee is happy to provide NREDA Members with this user-friendly, how-to guide entitled, How to be a Legislative Advocate.
 The Committee has taken what can be an intimidating process and broken it down for you step by step.
 We hope you find it a useful tool.